 In just the past few years, drones have transformed from a geeky hobbyist affair to a full-on cultural phenomenon.
-They’re everywhere now, and they’re available in just about any shape, size, or configuration you could ever want.
-The market is absolutely saturated with them now, even including some fantastic models under $500. so to help you navigate the increasingly large and ever-changing landscape of consumer UAVs, we put together a definitive list of the best drones on the planet right now.
+The market is absolutely saturated with them now (including some fantastic models under $500), and they’re available in just about any shape, size, or configuration you could ever want.
+The only problem?
+Such a wealth of good choices makes it really tough to figure out which drone to buy.
+Therefore, to help you navigate the increasingly large and ever-changing landscape of consumer UAVs, we put together this definitive list of the best drones on the planet right now.
 So without further ado, here’s the cream of the quadcopter crop.

-Why you should buy this: It has all the features you need in a drone, yet is still compact enough to fit in a backpack or purse
+Why you should buy this: It has all the flight features you need in a drone, and a knockout camera from Hasselblad

 The best drone for beginners